iiKster/crypto-accounting/README.md

 Dependencies:
 JQ to handle json data from pools, explorers and other APIs.

-AWK to handle float values as bash only.
+AWK to handle float values as bash only understands int.

 Curl to fetch data.

 The scripts are free, as in free beer.
 Donations are accepted tough: